QEF/q-e/energy_current/examples/README.md

 # Example trajectory

-Here we compute the energy current from a cp trajectory To calculate the energy current, for every timestep of the trajectory `traj.pos` and `traj.vel` located in the folder 'trajectory', we need to do the following:
+Here we compute the energy current from a cp trajectory To calculate the energy current, for every timestep of the trajectory `traj.pos` and `traj.vel` (velocities are in cp units in this example) located in the folder 'trajectory', we need to do the following:

 - prepare the input, for example `input_energycurrent`:
 ```